Chinese author Yi Bei explores roommate relations in a crowded Beijing apartment

 Aunt Men’s door was closed, and the light was off.
 Maybe she’d gone to dance in the plaza.
 The Duans’ door was also shut, and nobody was in the common area, or in my room, or Lou’s room, but we clearly heard vomiting.
 Lou stood there quietly for a few seconds.
 “Ultraman!”
 Where was the dog?
 “Ultraman!…” Lou cried, frantically searching for the dog.

 Finally, he pushed open the kitchen door.
-Ultraman there, mouth blue, its entire body convulsing as it vomited some substance.
-There were small blue-frosted pills that looked like cold medicine scattered around the floor, some with the frosting licked off, revealing the evil white inside.
+Ultraman was there, his mouth blue, his entire body convulsing as he vomited some substance.
+There were small blue-frosted pills that looked like cold medicine scattered around the floor, some with the frosting licked off, revealing the evil white powder inside.
 Where did the medicine come from?
-Such a big package?
+Such a big package of it?
 Where did Ultraman dig them out from?
-I became a conspiracy theorist, as Lou picked up the dog and ran outside.
+I ran through several theories, as Lou picked up the dog and ran outside.

 I didn’t follow, but used my camera to document the scene, even though it was really no help.
 When Aunt Men and the Duan couple came back, they acted like they had no idea what happened, no idea where the pills came from, no idea why Ultraman would eat them, and there was no particular reason why they all left the house at the same time.
 As far as I knew, these blue pills had been out of production for years, and were only manufactured in small factories in second and third-tier cities.
 I’d heard Duan’s wife used to work in a pharmaceutical factory.

 I don’t want to conjecture; there was no proof.
 My only evidence was those blue pills, and what use was that?
 Ultraman was only a dog, he couldn’t talk, couldn’t testify.
 In the end, he didn’t die, but the vet said he may never bark again.
 He was an innocent sacrifice, unlucky to have an owner who was disliked.